 At the heart of your branding lies your logo design.
 They are often referred to as a ‘brand mark’ because they are used on your products, website, business cards, and all the marketing collateral you produce.
 They represent your company, communicate the idea behind your brand, and tell your customers the story of your brand.
 Imagine what happens when your design doesn’t work well?
 People might get a completely different message then the one you were trying to convey.

 In the business world, brand identity is what you have to say for yourself – the ideas, colors, fonts, design features you identify your brand with.
-On the other hand is your brand’s image – the way your customers see you, their thoughts and feelings when they see your brand’s visual identity.
+On the other hand is your brand’s image – the way your customers see you, their thoughts and feelings when they see your custom brand identity.
 If they are not at par with each other, then your business is probably negligent of your audience.

 So, let’s say that you have spent a good deal of time, money, and effort in designing your brand.
 You are promoting your products and services with your logo on just about everything you have to offer.
 Yet, the market response isn’t as well as you expected it to be or it has diminished over the years?
 There are several things that could be wrong with your logo design and they should make you ask: should you begin to consider a redesign of your company’s logo?